WindRiver-Labs/wrlinux-x/README.md

 $ mkdir my-project
 $ cd my-project
-$ git clone --depth 1 --branch WRLINUX_9_BASE git://git.wrs.com/wrlinux-x
+$ git clone --branch <branch> <url> wrlinux-9

-Once cloned, simply run the setup.sh (./wrlinux-x/setup.sh) to get a list of options.
-The setup program will construct a project in the current working directory.
+Once cloned, simply run the setup.sh (./wrlinux-9/setup.sh) to get a list of options.
+The setup program will construct a new git repository in the current working directory.
+This repository is used to manage the output of the setup program.

 You may re-run the setup program at any time to update/change the project settings.
 However, your build directory will not be touched.
-You will have to resync that with the updated project.
-(Specifically bblayers.conf and local.conf.)
+You will have to resync it with the updated project.
+(Specifically bblayers.conf and local.conf to the config/*.sample versions.)

 To update your project, you may run 'repo sync' or re-run the setup program with the same arguments.

-Advanced Mirror workflow:
+Mirror workflow:

 $ mkdir my-mirror
 $ cd my-mirror
-$ git clone --depth 1 --branch WRLINUX_9_BASE git://git.wrs.com/wrlinux-x
+$ git clone --branch <branch> <url> wrlinux-9
-$ ./wrlinux/setup.sh --all-layers --dl-layers --mirror
+$ ./wrlinux-9/setup.sh --all-layers --mirror

 The above command will mirror all layers, including download layers into the current location.